 As a teenager, Neal Milch worked at the company over school breaks and summer vacations.
 He grew up learning every aspect of the business from his father.
 Neal graduated from Stanford University and Columbia Law School and later went on to lead Electrolux’s global marketing department, based in Copenhagen, for two years.
 He rejoined the company in 2006 with significant plans for the organization’s growth and development.

-“We are continuing my father’s tradition of innovation and excellence, striving to provide our customers and distributors with the highest level of products and services,” shares Neal.
+“My son Cody Milch joined the company a few years ago and serves as Executive Vice President.
+As a third generation family business, we are continuing my father’s tradition of innovation and excellence, striving to provide our customers and distributors with the highest level of products and services,” shares Neal.
 “We continue to seize every opportunity to lead the industry and our company into the future with state-of-the-art marketing and technology.
 It’s an exciting time for all of us at Laundrylux and the laundry industry.”

 What began with an accident at sea and one man’s dream for the future has transformed into a business reality for many people across North America.
 It’s an amazing story and Laundrylux plans to keep adding chapters to that story for many years to come.